JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 1 - Basics - Group Anagram/First Angular/Song Key.md

 ## Icons for Navbar and Buttons
 - Use Dall-E to generate a logo #DONE
-- Generate icons for the menu items
+- Generate icons for the menu items #DONE

 ## Route handling
 - Make the navbar menu link to the pages of my site #DONE
 - Create separate components for each route #DONE
-- Home component for everything we have created so far
+- Home component for everything we have created so far #DONE
-- Library component for saved tracks
+- Library component for saved tracks #DONE
-- Deleted component for recently deleted tracks that can be restored or deleted permanently
+- Deleted component for recently deleted tracks that can be restored or deleted permanently #DONE
 ## Save tracks
 - A user can save the tracks and it's information
 - When navigating to the library section, all the saved tracks will be shown